arendd/bh-europe_2025_metrics/paper/paper.md

 # Introduction

-More and more research stakeholders are asking for Key Performance Indicators (KPIs).
-Funders want to measure the impact of projects and related services they fund or research organisations want to track the service use for decision making.
+Key Performance Indicators (KPIs) are increasingly requested by a diverse range of stakeholders across the research ecosystem.
+Funders want to measure the impact of projects and related services they fund, or research organisations want to track the service use for informed decision making.
 Service providers themselves are also interested in monitoring their services to gather feedback and improve service quality.
 KPIs are a simple but powerful tool for these purposes.
-Additionally, several nodes provided relevant documents in advance which were reviewed and considered during the project.

 As part of the BioHackathon Europe 2025, we report on the activities of the METRICS project, which addresses the need for consistent and transparent evaluation of services across ELIXIR and related initiatives using KPIs.
-The project brings together experts from multiple nodes and domains to identify, harmonize, and semantically model KPIs that reflect service quality, usage, sustainability, and impact.
-By exploring existing evaluation frameworks, and processes, the team aims to design a flexible yet coherent foundation for KPI monitoring of services.
-This report summarizes the project’s motivation, current landscape analysis, and initial steps toward developing an ontology-driven framework for KPI representation, fostering interoperability and supporting evidence-based management of life science infrastructures.
+The project brings together experts from multiple ELIXIR Nodes and scientific domains to identify, harmonise, and semantically model KPIs that reflect service quality, usage, sustainability, and impact.
+By exploring existing evaluation frameworks, and processes, the team aims to design a flexible yet coherent foundation for KPI monitoring of ELIXIR services.
+This report summarises the project’s motivation, current landscape analysis, and initial steps toward developing an ontology-driven framework for KPI representation, fostering interoperability and supporting evidence-based management of life science infrastructures.

 # Current ELIXIR landscape

 The foundation of the project was a broad analysis of the current KPI landscape.
-Various representatives from different ELIXIR nodes were approached in advance and invited to participate in the project.
+Various representatives from different ELIXIR Nodes were approached in advance and invited to participate in the project.
 They were asked to provide insight into known processes, workflows or, if already available, existing KPI sets or guidelines.
-The information gathered in this process is summarized below.
+The information gathered in this process is summarised below.

-Various project participants from different ELIXIR nodes (**Czech Republic, Germany, Ireland, Italy, Norway, Netherlands, Spain, UK, ELIXIR Hub**) have kindly shared their experiences.
-The authors would also like to acknolowedge the following Nodes for sharing offline information vaible to the manuscript:
+Various project participants from different ELIXIR Nodes (**Czech Republic, Germany, Ireland, Italy, Norway, Netherlands, Spain, UK, ELIXIR Hub**) have kindly shared their experiences.
+The authors would also like to acknowledge the following Nodes for sharing offline information valuable for the manuscript:

 **ELIXIR-FR**: Laura Chabot, Grégory Gimenez and Anne-Françoise Adam-Blondon